 By Ana Cristina Rodríguez Pineda

-Ana Cristina Rodríguez Pineda obtained her degree as Attorney at law and Notary Public from Universidad Francisco Marroquín in Guatemala.
-She also obtained an LL.M. degree from Columbia University School of Law in New York, and is qualified to practice law both in Guatemala and in New York.
-Currently she is Counsellor at the Permanent Mission of Guatemala to the United Nations serving as Deputy Political Coordinator and Legal Adviser.
+Ana Cristina Rodríguez Pineda is Minister Counsellor at the Permanent Mission of Guatemala to the United Nations in New York and has been the Mission’s Legal Adviser since 2006.
+She obtained a degree as Attorney at law and Notary Public from Universidad Francisco Marroquín in Guatemala and an LL.M. from Columbia University School of Law in New York.
+She is admitted to practice in Guatemala and New York.
+Currently she is also a PhD candidate at the University of Leiden School of Law (Den Haag Campus).

 Table of Contents

 2.1.
 Constitutional Law

 3.3.
 The Judicial Branch